 You'll have access to the Education Resources Centre.
 The Education Resources Centre is a library dedicated to education materials and is the best resource of its kind in the country.

-By completing the BA joint Honours in Education, you'll be in a great position to apply for our Primary Education (PGDE) or Secondary Education (PGDE) courses.
-You might also be able to continue on to study for your Masters in Education with us here at Strathclyde
+By completing the BA joint Honours in Education, you'll be in a great position to apply for our Secondary Education Professional Graduate Diploma in Education (PGDE) courses.
+You might also be able to continue on to study for your Masters in Education with us here at Strathclyde.

 Human Resource Management